 At the bottom of the page, you also see the status of the subscription and data downloads related to this shape.
 If you don’t have a subscription for this shape yet, click the button to proceed to get one (only available to admins).
-Read more about subscribing to and retrieving data in the article about Subscriptions.
+Read more about subscribing to map data and downloading data files in the respective help articles.

 To explore the imagery and map data available in a shape (available to admins and members), click on it in the Shapes tab of the organization profile, then click on “Explore map data”.

 You will switch to the map data view where you can get an overview of all the data contained in the shape, such as imagery (Mapillary public as well as your organization’s public and private imagery), traffic signs, and object labels.
 Use the switches to toggle what you see on the map, and zoom in to examine more closely.

 From this view, as an admin you can proceed to get a subscription for map data so you can use it in your workflows.